FENECON Industrial S — Assembly and Operating Instructions

 4.4.
 Control components

-The control cabinet serves as the central control unit for the Battery energy storage system.
-The communication connection and the interface for connecting the operator are located in the control cabinet.
+The control cabinet serves as the central control unit for the electrical energy storage system.
+The control cabinet contains the communication connection and the interface for connecting the operator.

 The following components are located on a remote panel in front of the control components: